thansen0/scored_communities_api/README.md

 ## Static Library (no user sign-in)

-You can use this library statically, without signing in.
-An example might look like the following.
+You can use this library statically, without signing in or creating a class instance.

+Here we access one page, and print out the comments from the first post while printing out the title of each post.
+Then we access a second page, and print out all the titles of those posts.
+Pages usually render in sets of 25 posts.

 ```
 #include "scoredapi.hpp"